peterhajas/LivingDex/Readme.md

 If you're looking for the website, you can find it at [www.livingdex.xyz](http://www.livingdex.xyz).

+## Getting Started

+See the `working_on.md` file in teh root of the repository for instructions on getting started.

 ## Libraries Used

 LivingDex is written in Python, using the [Flask](http://flask.pocoo.org) web framework.